sany1231/binvec/README.md

     Int k = (rhsNum & (1<<c));

 where **rhsNum** is binary representation number *(123 = 0111 1011)*.
-where **c** is bit position you want to check if is set.
-1 is moved every loop by one position to the left so in next turn we are checking if rhsNum is containing number 2, next for 4,8,16,...
+where **c** is bit position you want to check if it is set. every loop 1 is moved by one position to the left so in the next turn we are checking if rhsNum is contains number 2, next for 4,8,16,...

 !!
-Output array is length of 32 so loop checking max 32 bits.
+The length of output array is 32 so loop checks max 32 bits.

 Sumary of input array and checked number looks like this: